TKEnganeer/ds_zoop_proj/README.md

 * estate agent phone number
 * closest_station (to property)
 * listed_on (date listed)
-* image (of property)
+* image link (of property)
 * closest_st_miles (distance to closest train station)
 * prop_pc (postcode)

 ## Data Cleaning

 After scraping the data, I cleaned so it could be more usable in my model.
-I made the following changes and created the following variables:
+I made further changes and created the following variables:
 * Parsed numeric data from property price and simplified it
 * Property distance from central London (W2 2SZ)
 * Numerical value for date listed